Mark 8 Landing Craft Tank: Army

 The Suez Crisis highlighted the Army's need to train landing craft crews to respond to similar emergencies.
 Beginning in 1957, twelve LCT (8)s were transferred to the Army and stationed at Portsmouth: seven entered Army service between January and March of that year, while the other five followed later.
 The vessels were given names of Second World War battles, and were crewed by men of 76 Company, Royal Army Service Corps (RASC).
 The RASC Water Transport Training Unit, initially based at Fort Victoria on the Isle of Wight and later in Portsmouth, began running LCT training courses and supplied the vessels with crews (men on their National Service) until the unit closed in 1962.

 In 1957–58, several of the LCTs took part in Operation Hardrock, a joint Army/RAF operation to create a guided weapons tracking station on the island of St Kilda, Scotland in the Hebrides.
 The vessels made exploratory voyages and subsequently delivered men and equipment from the mainland base at Cairnryan, at Loch Ryan, to islands like St Kilda, South Ford, and Lochboisdale.
 In the following years, they made supply runs from their base at Cairnryan to the islands.
 Landings were hazardous, due to weather and beach conditions, and on one occasion, Abbeville became grounded at Village Bay in St Kilda for three days.

 In 1960, three of the LCTs (Ardennes, Agedabia and Arromanches) were transferred to Singapore.
 Whilst in service there, they carried out routine transport and ammunition-dumping activities, and were deployed in the Indonesian Confrontation in 1962.
 Two more LCTs (Antwerp and Arakan) were despatched to the region the following year.

-In 1965/66, L4061 RASCV/HMAV Audemer transported a 52-ton GEC alternator (combined weight with the transporter was 82 tons), as well as a transformer and other equipmen, to Jersey in the Channel Islands.
+In 1965/66, L4061 RASCV/HMAV Audemer transported a 52-ton GEC alternator (combined weight with the transporter was 82 tons), as well as a transformer and other equipment, to Jersey in the Channel Islands.
 The craft landed at St Aubins Bay, just below La Haule slip.
 This was part of the installation of the first 30MW steam turbine at the then under-construction La Collette Power Station in St Helier.

 When the LCTs first entered service with the British Army, they were designated as Royal Army Service Corps Vessels (RASCV).
 In 1965, the RASC was amalgamated with the transportation arm of the Corps of Royal Engineers to form the Royal Corps of Transport.
 The following year, a Royal Warrant dictated that all RCT vessels would have their prefix changed to Her Majesty's Army Vessel (HMAV).